metanurb21/esp32_igbt_driver/README.md

 - The circuit board and anything else you want.

-## The components you will need to build and aquire.
+## The components you will need to build and acquire.

 There is no single or correct way to build an induction heater.
 I have built 3 or 4 differnt boards with different approaches.
 Each version required slightly different setup and components.
 The things you have to get right are the IGBT gate signals, adequate protection from voltage and current spikes and the proper blance of values to make the heating coil resonate so that it produces the maximum and most efficient electro magnetic coupling (power) to the intended work piece.